-- During the last half term we will be taking the register when we gather in the small room to prepare them for school routines.
+- During the last term we will be taking the register when we gather in the small room to prepare them for school routines.

 - We practice phonics on a daily basis and encourage children to engage in activities which will develop social skills, communication skills and physical development.
 We encourage children to engage in adult initiated activities which will develop their skills and enjoyment of literacy and numeracy skills.

 - Our school board will have photographs of the children and the teachers of the school your child will attend which creates a talking point and an interest in preparing for school.

 - Our local schools booklet has photographs of our local schools and the reception areas in the school.

 - We offer the opportunity to access resources which have strong links to their transition to school e.g.; uniform and book bags in the role play area, books about going to school, researching schools on the Ipad and comparing the similarities and differences.